BMW: Malaysia

 BMW's complete knock-down (CKD) assembly plant in Kedah.
 Assembled Malaysia-market 1 Series, 3 Series, 5 Series, 7 Series, X1, X3, X4, X5, X6 and Mini Countryman since 2008.

 Russia

 Russian-market 3 Series and 5 Series cars are assembled from complete knock-down components in Kaliningrad beginning in 1999.
-In March 2022, BMW withdrew from the Russian market and ceased production within Russia in response to the Russian invasion of Ukraine.
+In March 2022, BMW withdrew from the Russian market, ceased new car sales in Russia, and ceased production within Russia, in response to the Russian invasion of Ukraine.

 Uruguay

 In Uruguay, Spanish-born businessman José Arijón founded Convex (later Camur), which assembled BMW cars from 1965 to 1992.
 Four models were produced: the 1600, 2002, 3 Series and 5 Series, totalling 12,000 units.

 Vehicle importers

 Canada

 BMW's first dealership in Canada, located in Ottawa, was opened in 1969.
 In 1986, BMW established a head office in Canada.
 BMW sold 28,149 vehicles in Canada in 2008.

 Japan

 BMW Japan Corp, a wholly owned subsidiary, imports and distributes BMW vehicles in Japan.